-- Caregivers will identify how theirs and their family's experience of transitions affects their ability to support a transition. - Caregivers will recognize how the child or youth's previous experience with transitions and their lens for self will influence how they perceive a transition. - Caregivers will understand how a child or youth cope with transitions. - Caregivers will recognize how they can better support transitions for the children and youth in their care.
+- Caregivers will identify how their family's and their own experience of transitions affects their ability to support a transition. - Caregivers will recognize how the child or youth's previous experience with transitions and their lens for self-protection will influence how they perceive a transition. - Caregivers will understand how a child or youth cope with transitions. - · Caregivers will recognize how they can better support transitions for the children and youth in their care